Chest Wall Pain

 Post-herpetic neuralgia is caused by a reactivation of the Herpes Zoster virus at the dorsal root ganglion near the spinal nerve causing pain.
 Pain typically precedes any skin blisters, but the pain can often be debilitating.
 Spinal nerve root blocks are usually successful in alleviating pain.

-After listening to you, completing a comprehensive physical examination, reviewing relevant medical history, and analyzing labs and imaging to diagnose the source of your pain, your Illinois Pain physician will work with you to develop a customized, cost-effective treatment plan which may include precise injection, physical therapy, medication, stem cell therapy, and other precise techniques.
-Illinois Pain Institute takes pride in the diagnosis and treatment of the source of your chest wall pain.
+After listening to you, completing a comprehensive physical examination, reviewing relevant medical history, and analyzing labs and imaging to diagnose the source of your pain, your Illinois Pain & Spine Institute physician will work with you to develop a customized, cost-effective treatment plan for chest wall pain.
+Illinois Pain & Spine Institute takes pride in the diagnosis and treatment of the source of your chest wall pain.